Loading...

 How to consume Peanuts | Tea With Milk And Sugar without glucose spikes

-Consider using a natural low-calorie sweetener such as stevia or monk fruit instead of sugar in your tea.
+Consider using a natural low-calorie sweetener like stevia or monk fruit in your tea instead of sugar to lower your overall sugar intake.

 Monitor Timing